denouche/ovh-api-bash-client/README.md

 Initialize
 ----------

-In order to create a new OVH API application, run :
+In order to create a new OVH API application, run:
 ```
     ./ovhApiBashClient.sh --initApp
 ```